Oregon IDD Support · Statewide Certified

 Start support services

-Tell us about the person, county, support goals, routines, communication style, and what kind of DSP match would feel right.
+You do not need every detail figured out.
+Tell us about the person, county, support goals, routines, communication style, and what kind of support would feel steady, safe, and human.
 An Intake & Contract Specialist typically follows up within 1–2 business days.

 Customer intakeCare Coordinator handoffDSP matching